 Campus Ministry offers a variety of worship experiences, including Sunday and daily Masses, seasonal services, and the Sacrament of Penance (Confession).
-Your participation as an active member of the congregation helps foster the faith community of St. Thomas.
 Join us and let the spirit and power of the liturgy be one of your teachers.
 As liturgical ministers, students are called to help the community celebrate.
-Contact Chris Labadie to serve in liturgical ministry.
+If you are interested in volunteering for a liturgical ministry, please complete this form.

 Opportunities to Serve Include: